 It is meant to be a resource to foster meaningful dialogue around supporting inclusive services for all victims and survivors seeking safety and healing.

-Accompanying materials include an Annotated Bibliography of relevant research articles and supportive materials and NRCDV Radio Podcast recording.
+Accompanying materials include an annotated bibliography of relevant research articles and supportive materials, a serving male survivors pocket guide, and NRCDV Radio Podcast recording.
 In our interview with co-author Eric Stiles, we explore the importance of embracing gender inclusivity in our programs.